ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 }
 ```

 To compile the parser, we use `npm run build`.
-This is going to compile the parser with Babel-Flow
+This is going to compile the parser with Babel-Flow.
+In my laptop takes less than 9 seconds

 ```
 babel packages/babel-parser/src/ -d packages/babel-parser/lib/